Dog meat: Vietnam

-Dog meat is also believed to raise men's libido.
 There used to be a large smuggling trade from Thailand to export dogs to Vietnam for human consumption.
 A concerted campaign between 2007 and 2014 by animal activists in Thailand, led by the Soi Dog Foundation, convinced authorities in both Thailand and Vietnam that the dog meat trade was a hindrance to efforts to tackle rabies in Southeast Asia.
 In 2014, Thailand introduced a new law against animal cruelty, which greatly increased penalties faced by dog smugglers.
 The trade had significantly diminished.

-In 2009, dog meat was found to be a main carrier of the Vibrio cholerae bacterium, which caused the summer epidemic of cholera in northern Vietnam.

-Prior to 2014, more than 5 million dogs were killed for meat every year in Vietnam according to the Asia Canine Protection Alliance.
-There are indications that the desire to eat dog meat in Vietnam is waning.
+There are indications that the desire to eat dog meat in Vietnam is declining.
 Part of the decline is thought to be due to an increased number of Vietnamese people keeping dogs as pets, as their incomes have risen in the past few decades.

-[People] used to raise dogs to guard the house, and when they needed the meat, they ate it.
-Now they keep dog as pets, imported from China, Japan, and other countries.
-One pet dog might cost hundreds of millions of dong [100 million dong is $4,677].

-In 2018, officials in the city of Hanoi urged citizens to stop eating dog and cat meat, citing concerns about the cruel methods with which the animals are slaughtered and the diseases this practice propagates, including rabies and leptospirosis.
-The primary reason for this exhortation seems to be a fear that the practice of dog and cat consumption, most of which are stolen household pets, could tarnish the city's image as a "civilised and modern capital".

 Europe

 Austria

 Section 6, Paragraph 2 of the law for the protection of animals prohibits the killing of dogs and cats for purposes of consumption as food or for other products.